 So, you’ve mastered the 5K and have thought about a 10K – but what about the often missed 8K?
 As a long-time runner, I have found this to be my favorite road race distance.
 It’s just challenging enough to warrant a training plan, but not so long that my training becomes all consuming.

 Though the 8K distance (or 4.97 miles) is a little harder to find than the ubiquitous 5K, there are some great 8Ks right here in our backyard in North Carolina.
-For example, this weekend is the annual Kilt Run 8K, where as an added bonus you can be part of a Guinness Book of World Record group for largest kilt run group.
+Some of my favorite races are the Kilt Run 8K, and as an added bonus you get to be part of a Guinness Book of World Record group for largest kilt run group.
 Then my all-time favorite road race, hosted by Bull City Running, is the Running of the Bulls 8K in Durham, NC in June.

 So how do you train for an 8K in 8 weeks?
 This week training plan will get you there in three days of running a week.
 Whether you are a walker, runner, or somewhere in between, this plan can get you there over the next 24 days.

 Easy Days: Run at a comfortable pace.
 If you are not ready to run the entire time, then I recommend running until you start to feel like you can’t, then walk until you feel like you can run again.
 Want a time to aim for?
 Start with 2 minutes running, 60 seconds recovery.
 Then, each run, start to chip away at recovery time until you don’t need it.
 Why do an easy run?
 Easy days help you recover while still getting your body used to running on a regular basis.
 Use this run to focus on your form, especially your stride and foot strike.